-In this work, two controllers, a Proportional Integral (PI) and a Model-based Predictive Controller (MPC), have been designed to regulate a DC/DC Buck converter.
+In this work, two controllers, a Proportional Integral (PI) and a Model-based Predictive Controller (MPC), have been designed to regulate a DC/DC Inverse Watkins-Johnson converter.
 First, the modeling and linearization of the system was performed using a frequency response estimation method.
-Then the PI controller was designed around a certain setpoint.
-Next, an algorithm was designed according to the Extended Prediction Self-Adaptive Control (EPSAC).
-Finally, the performance of the controllers is evaluated for setpoint tracking and disturbance rejection.
+Then the PI controller was designed around a certain setpoint, Next, an algorithm was designed according to the Extended Prediction Self-Adaptive Control (EPSAC), Finally, the performance of the controllers was evaluated for setpoint tracking and disturbance rejection.

-Keywords: buck converter, EPSAC, MPC, PI, RMSE.
+Keywords: EPSAC, Inverse Watkins-Johnson, MPC, PI, RMSE.